2019 European Open – Singles

 Andy Murray defeated Stan Wawrinka in the final, 3–6, 6–4, 6–4 to win the singles tennis title at the 2019 European Open.
-It was Murray's first singles title since the 2017 Dubai Tennis Championships, his first appearance in an ATP Tour singles final since his career-saving hip resurfacing operation, and his 46th and last ATP Tour-level title.
+It was Murray's first singles title since the 2017 Dubai Tennis Championships, his first appearance in an ATP Tour singles final and only title after his career-saving hip resurfacing operation, and his 46th and last ATP Tour-level title.

 Kyle Edmund was the defending champion, but lost in the first round of qualifying to Norbert Gombos.

 Seeds

 The top four seeds receive a bye into the second round.